Introduction to Array in Unix

 How Does Array Work in Unix?

-We have learned the various ways of creating an array in Unix, let us now move forward and see various operations that can be performed on the Unix array.
+We have learned different ways to create an array in Unix.
+Now, let’s explore various operations that can be performed on the Unix array.

-1. We will create the array of names
+1. We will create an array of names

 Code: